Machine Learning in the Chemical Sciences and Engineering

 Note that proposals are not restricted to the areas described above.

 The amount of support requested is determined by the applicant.
-Partial contributions to larger scale efforts will be considered.
+As a guide, past grant awards have ranged from $50,000-$150,000, and use of funds as partial contributions to larger scale efforts will be considered.
 Charges associated with indirect costs or institutional overhead are not allowed.
 Award funds are intended for the purposes described in the proposal and any major changes in the project’s objectives, budget, or time frame require Foundation approval.

 Proposals must be emailed by the deadline noted above.
 Applications recommended for approval are presented to the Foundation’s Board of Directors in time for award announcements in early August.
 The application should be formatted on 8 1/2 x 11 inch paper using 12-point font size and consist of:

 - A one or two paragraph equivalent of an executive summary

 - In three or fewer pages (including references), a description of the project in detail and its anticipated impact

 - A one-page CV of each of the principal personnel